MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Also testing is required on the Mac platform and VBA 6 which I'm unable to test.

-In a separate project will aim to extend the Dictionary project with an IList and/or ICollection interface.
+In a separate project will aim to extend the VBA-IDictionary project with an IList and/or ICollection interface.